microDM/MicFunPred/README.md

                         [Optional] Percent identity cut-off to assign genus. (default: 97) -b PATH, --blastout PATH
-                        Blast output of ASV/OTU sequences with any database in output format 6 -c GENECOV, --genecov GENECOV
+                        Blast output of ASV/OTU sequences with any database in output format 6 -d PATH, --blast_db PATH
+                        Path to custom blast db to run blast with -c GENECOV, --genecov GENECOV
                         [Optional] Percentage of organism in a genus which should have gene to define it as core.
-Value ranges from 0 to 1
+Value ranges from 0 to 1 (default: 0.5)
-                        (default: 0.5)
   -o PATH, --output PATH
                         [Optional] Output directory (default: MicFunPred_out) -t INT, --threads INT
                         (Optional) number of threads to be used. (default: 1) -v, --verbose         Print message of each step to stdout.
-  --contrib             Calculate taxon contribution of functions --plot                Plot contribution for KEGG pathways
+  --contrib             Calculate taxon contribution of functions
 ```
 ### Example: